ipbrennan90/PiMotions/part1.md

 ```
 RASPI_URL=<your public url here>
 ```
+2. Navigate to `app/static` directory: `cd app/static`.

+3. Run `npm run docker-down`, and then run `npm run docker-build`.

-2. Navigate to `localhost:80` in your browser.
+4. Navigate to `localhost:80` in your browser.
 Click on "R Pi" under "Image Source", and then click "Take Picture".

 :tada::tada::tada: